 Real Estate Appraiser - The real estate appraiser's job is to look at the property you are purchasing and determine how much it's worth (or its fair market value).
-Real estate appraisers determine a home's value in several ways, including comparing the value of similar homes recently sold nearby.
+Real estate appraisers determine a home's value in a number of ways, including comparing the value of similar homes that recently sold nearby

-A real estate appraiser is specially qualified through education, training, and experience to estimate the property's value.
+A real estate appraiser is specially qualified through education, training and experience to estimate the value of property.

 Home Inspector - Hiring a professional home inspector can be one of the most important things you can do to make sure your home is in good condition.
-An authorized inspector can uncover defects with the house that could cost you much money down the road.
-For example, if the home inspector finds a serious problem, like a roof that needs to be replaced, you'll know upfront and negotiate with the seller for the roof repair or replacement cost.
-If you don't find out that sort of thing until you own the house, the problems (and costs) are yours alone.
+An authorized inspector can uncover defects with the house that could cost you a lot of money down the road.
+For example, if the home inspector finds a serious problem, like a roof that needs to be replaced, you'll know upfront and can negotiate with the seller for the cost of the roof repair or replacement.
+If you don't find out that sort of thing until after you own the house, the problems (and costs) are yours alone.
 Your real estate professional can be a good reference for a home inspector.

-Closing Representative - Closing, also called "settlement," is the final step in buying your home.
-A representative of the closing company oversees and coordinates the closing, records the closing documents, and disperses money to the appropriate individuals and organizations.
+Closing Representative - Closing, which is also called "settlement," is the final step in buying your home.
+A representative of the closing company oversees and coordinates the closing, records the closing documents and disperses money to the appropriate individuals and organizations.
 Closing meetings are a standard part of the homebuying process.